smolang/RDFMutate/artifact_readme.md

-# Artifact for ESE journal paper "Mutation-Based Integration Testing of Knowledge Graph Applications"
+# Artifact for EMSE journal paper "Mutation-Based Integration Testing of Knowledge Graph Applications"

 ## Artifact Description
 This artifact contains a virtual machine to run our tool for integration testing by mutating Knowledge Graphs.
 The artifact contains our implementation as well as the test data that we used for our evaluation.
 The artifact also contains the scripts to reproduce our evaluation and the SUTs necessary to do so.